7 Best Hiking Trails in the Drakensberg Mountains

-Stretching for around 1000km and marking the eastern side of the Great Escarpment, the Drakensberg Mountains (or perhaps more correctly just ‘Drakensberg’, meaning Dragon’s Mountain), offer some of the best hiking opportunities in South Africa.
+Stretching for around 1000km and marking the eastern side of the Great Escarpment, the Drakensberg Mountains (or perhaps more correctly just ‘Drakensberg’, meaning Dragon’s Mountain), offer some of the best hiking opportunities while traveling in South Africa.
 Here can be found some of southern Africa’s highest peaks and Drakensberg hiking trips offer something for everyone, including gentle half-day hikes, longer multiple-day trips, challenging climbs and, for those with the necessary experience and equipment, technical mountaineering.
-This is a guide to some of the best known and most rewarding options (in no particular order).
+This is a guide to the seven best known and most rewarding options (in no particular order) in this destination.

 Known as one of the most scenic day hikes in the Cathedral Peak section of Drakensberg, the trailhead is at Didima Camp and the route passes through woodland, following the Ndumeni River upstream.
 At the end of the 5.5km trail, you will reach the cascade that gives its name to the hike — in the right light conditions, the water tumbling down from above creates a rainbow effect.
 This trail is not too difficult, lasting only 2 hours and is suitable for families with children.
 There is a good chance of spotting wildlife, and the birdlife is especially rich.